veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/resource-permissions.md

 ##### Answers to Frequently Asked Questions

 - The Nodes joined to the Controller must have Permissions to access the Template being used to start a VM.
+This mean at least one of the groups attached to a node credential must have the template resource attached.
 - Node Groups differ from Permissions Groups and are disabled when this feature is enabled.
 - Save Image requests can only target Instances that belong to a group the user has access to.